nradulovic/neon-v2/documentation/dev_guidelines.md

 # Developer guidelines

 ## Contents

 1. [Introduction](#1-introduction)
 2. [Vision](#2-vision)
 3. [Coding rules](#3-coding-rules)

 ---
 ## 1. Introduction
-This document is for developers who want to modify PicoBlocks source.
+This document is for developers who want to modify or contribute to  Neon source.

 ---
 ## 2. Vision
-Some of key principles used in development of PicoBlocks:
+Some of key principles used in development of Neon:
 - Do not offer a plenthora of source code configuration options.
 Offering to many options may confuse the user and bring in necessary burden on them to think about configuration (see [wiki overchoice]).
 Always choose and hardcode